204039643/JS-Code-Quiz/README.md

 # JS-Code-Quiz

-This is a timed quiz that has 4 questions.
+This is a timed quiz that has 5 questions.
 Once user clicks 'start', all questions are dynamically created through DOM manipulation.
 Each question has 4 responses that are presented as buttons below the question.
-Use is given 75 seconds to complete and receives a 15 second penalty for each wrong answer.
-User's also have the ability to save their high score and view a high score listing for all quiz takers (on a separate page).
+User is given 100 seconds to complete and receives a 15 second penalty for each wrong answer.
+Users also have the ability to save their high score and view a high score listing for all quiz takers (on a separate page).

 URL of deployed app: https://204039643.github.io/02-responsive-portfolio/